Frank Calder: Professional–amateur relations

 In February 1938, Calder terminated the NHL's agreement with the Canadian Amateur Hockey Association (CAHA) which governed signing of amateur players.
 He met with W. G. Hardy of the CAHA after a player suspended by the NHL was registered by a CAHA team.
 The differences were not resolved and Calder told NHL teams that they could approach any junior player with a contract offer.
 A new agreement was reached in August 1938, where the CAHA agreed not to allow international transfers for players on NHL reserve lists, and the NHL agreed not to sign any junior players without permission.
 It stipulated that both organizations use the same playing rules, and recognize each other's suspensions.
 Hardy then represented the CAHA at the joint rules committee to draft uniform rules with the NHL.
 A new professional-amateur agreement was signed by Calder in October 1940 to reimburse amateur teams for developing NHL players, and also applied to players sent to the Eastern Amateur Hockey League.
 The agreement included allowing the NHL to sign a limited number of junior age players.
 By January 1941, both Calder and Hardy agreed the organizations were at a "perfect understanding" and were co-operating closely.

 Death

 Calder was presiding over a meeting of the NHL's Board of Governors on January 25, 1943, when he suffered a heart attack, followed by another in a Toronto hospital.
 On February 3 he felt well enough to travel and returned to Montreal the next day.
 However, he checked into Montreal General Hospital upon arrival and suffered another, fatal heart attack soon after.
 He is interred in the Mount Royal Cemetery in Montreal.

 Honours and legacy

 Calder was inducted into the Hockey Hall of Fame in 1947 as a builder.
 Two trophies in professional hockey are named for him: the Calder Memorial Trophy, given yearly to the NHL's top rookie, and the Calder Cup, the championship trophy of the American Hockey League (AHL).
-Calder was also inducted into Canada's Sports Hall of Fame in 2015.
+Calder was also awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame in 2015.